Plenary & Workshop Speakers

 Sheena Gilbert –

 M.A., Sheena recently graduated with a Masters of Art in Criminal Justice at Boise State University and currently lives in Omaha, Nebraska where she is a first-year doctoral student at the University of Nebraska Omaha.
-Area of interests are victimization, Native American crime and victimization, underserved victimization, college campus/university sexual victimization, and policy reform and Native Americans.
+Areas of interests are victimization, Native American crime and victimization, underserved victimization, college campus/university sexual victimization, and policy reform and Native Americans.
 While attending Boise State University Sheena completed a thesis entitled, Intimate Partner Violence in a Native American Community: An Exploratory Study.
-As an Indigenous Survivor.
 Sheena Gilbert is a Tribal citizen of Stockbridge Munsee and currently a Graduate Assistant at the University of Nebraska Omaha.

 Jessica Hager –